Bumzybrownblinqs24/LITA-CAPSTONE-PROJECT-1/README.md

 ### Project Overview
 ---
 In this project, I analyzed the sales performance of a retail store to uncover insights into product popularity, regional sales patterns, and monthly trends.
+Duplicates was not removed in this data, so as not to lose valid data, because it has to do with sales and revenue.
 This project involves:

 - Data exploration and analysis using Excel.
 - Data querying using SQL.